submariner-io/submariner-website/src/content/quickstart/_index.en.md

 #### The broker
 The broker is an API to which all participating clusters are given access and where two objects are exchanged via CRDs:
-* Cluster(.submariner.io): defines a participating cluster and it's IP CIDRs.
+* Cluster(.submariner.io): defines a participating cluster and its IP CIDRs.
-* Endpoint(.submariner.io): defines a connection endpoint to a Cluster, and the reachable cluster IPs from such endpoint.
+* Endpoint(.submariner.io): defines a connection endpoint to a Cluster, and the reachable cluster IPs from the endpoint.

 The broker must be deployed on a single Kubernetes cluster.
 This cluster’s API server must be reachable by all Kubernetes clusters connected by Submariner.
 It can be a dedicated cluster, or one of the connected clusters.